-If the MDR team members determine that a manifestation exists, the IEP team must:
+If the school administration, the parent, and the relevant Individualized Education Program (IEP)MDR team members determine that a manifestation exists, the IEP team must:

-- Conduct a Functional Behavioral Assessment (FBA); and - Implement a Behavioral Intervention Plan (BIP), if no FBA was conducted previously; or - If the student already has an FBA and a BIP in place, review and modify the BIP, as necessary to address the behavior.
+- Conduct a Functional Behavioral Assessment (FBA); - Implement a Behavioral Intervention Plan (BIP), if no FBA was conducted previously; or - If the student already has an FBA and a BIP in place, review and modify the BIP, as necessary to address the behavior.

-If a manifestation is found, the school division and the parent may still agree to a change in placement made through the IEP process.
+If a manifestation is found, the school division and the parent may still agree to a change in placement when reviewing or modifying the BIPmade through the IEP process.
 Without this agreement, the student must return to the placement from which the student was removed.
 Nothing in this section limits the authority of the school division for the first ten days of removal in a school year or for applicable forty-five school day removals.